po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Deploy.md

    git push heroku master
    ```

 4. If everything worked correctly, use `heroku open` to open your app in the browser and see your work!
-If something isn't working, run `heroku logs` from the command line and see where there may be any issues.
+If something isn't working, run `heroku logs` from the command line to see where there may be issues.

-5. Happy coding!
+Happy coding!